Securezapp/p7zip-aws-lambda-layer/README.md

 archive files, e.g. using the [`node-7z`](https://www.npmjs.com/package/node-7z) wrapper for Node.js.

+## Status & Alternatives

+As we are no longer using this Lambda layer in our own projects, this repo has been archived.
+(No pun intended.)
+To generate Zip archives using strong AES-256 encryption, you can use the [archiver package](https://www.npmjs.com/package/archiver) with the [archiver-zip-encrypted plugin](https://www.npmjs.com/package/archiver-zip-encrypted) instead.

 ## Use within Lambda

 You can use the published layer using the following ARNs (based on region):